 - One day before - version 2: You could make the entire dish the day before, then keep it covered in the refrigerator and reheat it in a 350°F degree oven for 20 minutes before serving.

 Sometimes the filling can stick to the aluminum foil.
-It’s worth the extra effort to butter or oil the foil before covering the dish.
+It’s worth the extra effort to spray the foil with cooking spray or brush it with oil before covering the dish.

 I usually pick up a round of sourdough bread from Whole Foods.
 I can get about 8 cups of cubed bread from about half of a traditional round.
 I just slice it up.
 No need to remove that beautiful crust.